LilyHanyiWang/time-series-forecasting-by-ML-527-project/README.md

-# time-series-forecasting-by-ML
+# Multivariate Time Series Forecasting Using LSTM and CNN: Experiments on Climate Daily Data

-Project for BIOST 527 Nonparametric Regression and Classification
+Project for STAT 527 Nonparametric Regression and Classification, Spring 2022

-Spring 2022

 Instructor: Noah Simon